prometheus-operator/prometheus-operator/Documentation/network-policies.md

 # Example

-In this example we are closing all the inbound communication on the namespace monitoring and just allowing the necessary traffic.
+This example will close all inbound communication on the namespace monitoring, and allow only necessary traffic.
-**This example are only tested with calico provider.**
+**This example has only been tested with the calico provider.**

-Follow the steps [here](http://docs.projectcalico.org/v1.5/getting-started/kubernetes/installation/) to install calico, also dont' forget to [enable network policy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) in you k8s cluster.
+First, follow the instructions to [add Calico to an existing Kubernetes cluster](http://docs.projectcalico.org/v1.5/getting-started/kubernetes/installation/).

-Once you've done that, you should use the following configuration to deny all the ingress (inbound) traffic.
+Next, use the following configuration to deny all the ingress (inbound) traffic.
 ```
  kind: NetworkPolicy
  apiVersion: networking.k8s.io/v1